 With Microsoft Azure, Microsoft is one of the biggest cloud vendors.
 They have a solid offering, covering a multitude of different products and services.
 Aside from typical cloud solutions for business, such as Office365, Dynamics CRM Online, SharePoint Online and so on, Microsoft also has a product portfolio for business intelligence, data warehousing and data science in the cloud.

 Important to understand when talking about the cloud, is that there are many different cloud types:

 - SaaS - Software as a Service: You are paying a fee to use the software.
-You dont become owner of the software, nor will you need to do maintenance and upgrades.
+You don't become owner of the software, nor will you need to do maintenance and upgrades.
 Fees are most likely calculated on the number of users that have access, or based on the consumption.
-A good example is Azure Machine Learning: the only thing users need is a browser to access the service.
+A good example is Azure Machine Learning Studio: the only thing users need is a browser to access the service.
 All development and configuration is done through the browser.
 Power BI falls into this category as well.

-element61 is actively investigating and using the opportunities the Microsoft Azure platform is offering for Business Intelligence in the Cloud.
+element61 is actively using the opportunities of the Microsoft Azure platform for Business Analytics.
 Some key products that are offered by the Azure Platform:

 - Azure SQL Data Warehouse: A cloud-based, scale-out database capable of processing massive volumes of data, both relational and non-relational.
 Built on a massively parallel processing (MPP) architecture, SQL Data Warehouse can handle any enterprise workload.
 As you integrate and analyze, the data warehouse will become the single version of truth your business can count on for insights.